Xellement/Soundroid/README.md

 ### Search

-Soundroid allows to make searchs into the songs that have been indexed.
+Soundroid allows to make simple searchs (song name, artist, album) into the songs that have been indexed.